Canardoux/flutter_sound/doc/pages/tau-api/main.md

 &tau; is composed with 4 modules :

-- [FlutterSoundPlayer](player.md#flutter-sound-player-api), wich deal with everything about playbacks
+- `FlutterSoundPlayer`, wich deal with everything about playbacks
-- [FlutterSoundRecorder](recorder.md#flutter-sound-recorder-api), which deal with everything about recording
+- `FlutterSoundRecorder`, which deal with everything about recording
-- [FlutterSoundHelper](utilities.md), which offers some convenients tools
+- `FlutterSoundHelper`, which offers some convenients tools
-- [FlutterSoundUI](ui_widget.md), which offer some Widget ready to be used out of the box
+- `FlutterSoundUI`, which offer some Widget ready to be used out of the box

 To use Flutter Sound you just do :
 ```